naive924/cordova-plugin-inappbrowser/README.md

     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened.
 For WKWebView, requires iOS 11+ on target device.
     - __cleardata__: set to `yes` to have the browser's entire local storage cleared (cookies, HTML5 local storage, IndexedDB, etc.) before the new window is opened
+    - __cleardiskcache__: set to `yes` to have the browser's HTML disk caches cleared before the new window is opened
     - __closebuttoncolor__: set as a valid hex color string, for example: `#00ff00`, to change from the default __Done__ button's color.
 Only applicable if toolbar is not disabled.
     - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
 Note that you need to localize this value yourself.
     - __disallowoverscroll__: Set to `yes` or `no` (default is `no`).
 Turns on/off the the bounce of the WKWebView's UIScrollView.